brunolevy06/aws-infra-tools/README.md

 ### 1. VPC Inventory Tool (`vpc_inventory.py`)

-Comprehensive network inventory tool that lists all VPCs and their associated resources in a region.
+A comprehensive network inventory tool that lists all VPCs and their associated resources in a region.

 **Features:**
 - Lists all VPCs with CIDR blocks